-Inland Fisheries Habitat Restoration Project 2020-21
+Inland Fisheries Habitat Restoration Project 2020-present

 All inland fisheries habitat restoration works carried out in Wales under our 1st project (2020 – 2021) by work type; Fish passage / Habitat Restoration.

-• Increase habitat connectivity and quality – both in stream and riparian corridors – through the removal / easement of barriers and the restoration of in stream features.
+• Increase river habitat connectivity and quality – both in stream and riparian corridors – through the removal / easement of barriers and the restoration of in stream features.

 • Reduce negative impacts to watercourses through riparian fencing – limiting livestock access, reducing localised poaching and erosion and allowing a buffer strip along the water corridor.